appshore/contacts/README.md

 # Contact Manager

-This is a half baked React/GraphQL/Node web app.
-More to come in the next days.
+This is a React/GraphQL/Node web app.
+More to see in the coming days.

 ## Features implemented